 Far below me, a Jabiru flies over the pools looking for breakfast.
 At the height of the 2011 floods, the water would have been over my head – and over that bridge.
 Bear in mind we’re a long way from the river’s mouth into King Sound.
 Further down its length we crossed three major channels funnelling the Fitzroy’s water to the ocean.
 I’ve included a picture of the 2011 floods from the visitor centre at Geikie Gorge to give you some idea of what I’m talking about.

-Of course, the Fitzroy has its share of spectacular gorges formed at rocky ground where deep water can last.
-Twenty kilometres from the town of Fitzroy Crossing is such a place – Geikie Gorge.
 This is a very special place.
 The rocks are so different from most in this red, sunburnt land.
 Yes, it’s limestone but it’s steep and sharp.
 This little article about the gorge is eye-opening and accurate about the park’s current condition.
 And they’re expecting cane toads to arrive with the next flood.
 Those introduced toads will decimate the unique wildlife.
 The gorge contains sawfish and stingrays which have evolved to survive in this very different environment.
 Read more about the place here.

 I’d like to see more done about preserving these incredible places.
 When we were there work had commenced on cleaning up the area around the visitor centre but much more needs to be done to clear away the introduced weeds choking the trees and covering the rocks.
 Because the land must cope with extremes in its own way, it is very fragile, unsuited to coping with the introduced species.